 One route is a natural route that includes making changes and taking specific actions in the four major areas where testosterone is being attacked today (diet, physical exercise, lifestyle, and environment).

 The other route to increasing testosterone if you’re struggling with low T levels is called testosterone replacement therapy.
 Let’s pause and talk about this route for a moment.

 Testosterone replacement therapy (TRT) is a doctor prescribed and supervised hormone replacement therapy whereby you receive testosterone from an outside source by way of patches, creams, gels, implants or injections.

-There really isn't much debate on whether this is an effective way to increase your testosterone levels because if you're taking in new amounts of testosterone, your levels have to increase.
+There isn’t much debate on whether this is an effective way to increase your testosterone levels because if you’re taking in new amounts of testosterone, your levels have to rise.

 The debate around TRT occurs once you start talking about the potential negative health risks and side effects associated with this hormone replacement therapy.

 Testosterone Replacement Therapy Side Effects?

 As was stated earlier, there’s no arguing that getting injected with outside sources of testosterone will increase your testosterone levels and have you feeling better in no time.
 This is fine in the very short term, but after that, darkness seems to overshadow this form of hormone therapy.